amanda-hayes/Adventure-Log-2022/README.md

 This app was created using Express, Nodejs, React, MongoDB, Bootstrap and Cypress.
 The API on the Express server has the RESTful routes that make the full CRUD functionality possible.
 I used bcrypt and json webtoken for user authentication and authorization and connected to Mongoose to manage MongoDB.
 On the client side, I included React Router Dom and React Boostrap for routing and styling, respectively.

 If you have questions or issues about the game, feel free to reach out and send me a message!

+# Updates

+July, 19, 2022: In order to make a more object-oriented and robust app, I separated some of the character details into separate models.